What are Tracker Tags and Their Role in Equipment Tracking

 • Popularized by contactless payment systems and modern ticketing.

-• Operates within a close range (up to four inches) and is not suitable for indoor settings.
+• It operates within a close range (up to four inches) and is unsuitable for indoor settings.

 • Known for energy efficiency, accuracy, and cost-effectiveness.